Bubble breakup probability in turbulent flows: A memoryless process

-\paragraph*{A memoryless process.\textemdash} In order to model breakup, we introduce a critical linear deformation at which a bubble breaks.
-We choose $x_c = 0.74$ to be consistent with our previous work~\cite{perrard2021}, but the following phenomenology does not depend on the value of $x_c$.
-Accordingly, the breakup time of each oscillator is the first time at which the amplitude reaches $x_c$.
-We define $p_b(t)$, the probability that the amplitude of one mode reaches $x_c$ before a certain observation time $t$.
-Figure~\ref{fig:proba} shows the survival probability, $1-p_b(t)$, as a function of the observation time, for several Weber numbers.
+In order to model breakup, we introduce a critical linear deformation at which a bubble breaks.
+We choose $x_c = 0.74$ for consistency with our previous work~\citep{perrard2021}.
+Accordingly, we define the breakup time of one oscillator $x$ as the first time when the amplitude reaches $x_c$.
+The cumulative probability, $p_b(t)$, is the probability that one mode reaches $x_c$ before an observation time $t$.
+Figure~\ref{fig:proba} shows the survival probability associated to one mode $\ell =2 $, $1-p_b(t)$, as a function of the observation time, for several Weber numbers.
 The survival probability decays exponentially in time, as expected for a memoryless process, with a constant breakup rate $\kappa$ associated to each mode of deformation.
-For a breakup time much larger than the correlation time of both the velocity fluctuations at the bubble scale and the bubble deformation, the dynamics can indeed be modeled as a succession of independent events.
-Eventually, the breakup probability writes
+For a breakup time much larger than the correlation time of both the velocity fluctuations at the bubble scale and the bubble deformations, the dynamics can indeed be modeled as a succession of independent events.
+Eventually, the breakup probability associated to one mode $\ell = 2$ reads $p_b(t) = 1 - \exp[-\kappa(\We) t]$.

-which extend the previous experimental observation of memoryless bubble breakups at large Weber number by Ravelet \textit{et al.}~\cite{ravelet2011}.
-Such a memoryless breakup process was also observed numerically for drop breakups~\cite{vela2022}.
+We now connect the breakup associated to one mode $\ell=2$ with bubble breakup.
+We assume that a bubble breaks when one of the five modes $\ell=2$ reaches the critical deformation.
+These modes, in the linear limit, are uncoupled and follow the dynamics given by equation~\eqref{eq:model}.
+As a consequence, the probability that a bubble breaks before $t$ is given by $P_b(t) = 1-(1-p_b(t))^5$ and can be written as

-These results quantify one of the physical process driving fragmentation.
-Indeed, in turbulence, fragmentation involves two steps~\cite{riviere2022,ruth2022}: first, inertial deformations from turbulence, governed by equation~\eqref{eq:proba}, second, a cascade of capillary fragmentation.
-The number of child bubbles produced during the second stage depends on We.
-It varies from two at low We ($\We \sim 1$), to dozens at large We (typically $\We>15$)~\cite{riviere2021}.
-These rapid correlated events do not fall under the scope of model~\eqref{eq:model}, which describes independent events.
+which extends to all Weber numbers the previous experimental observation of memoryless bubble breakups at large Weber number by \citet{ravelet2011}.
+This type of memoryless breakup process was also observed numerically for drop breakups~\citep{vela2022}.
+We find that the bubble breakup rate $\kappa_b$ is five times larger than that of one single oscillator: $\kappa_b = 5 \kappa$.
+A similar argument has been used by \citet{brouzet2021} to model fiber breakup in turbulence.
+In their case, since a fiber is described as a collection of $N$ elementary rigid elements, the number of breakup modes can be approximated by the number $N$ of elements.